 Diabetes is one of the most common diseases of our time.
 It’s characterized by high blood glucose levels which can wreak havoc on different organs in the body when persisting for a long time.

 That’s why it’s crucial to control your blood glucose.
-If you have type 1 diabetes, that means taking insulin shots every day as your pancreas produce little to no insulin.
+If you have type 1 diabetes, that means taking insulin shots every day as your pancreas produces little to no insulin.
 On the other hand, you can control type 2 diabetes with proper diet, exercise, medication, or insulin.

 Both types of diabetes require following a healthy lifestyle and diet habits, and regular blood sugar testing.

 However, if you don’t control your diabetes, it can cause a host of health problems.
 Besides high blood sugar, uncontrolled diabetes is usually accompanied by high cholesterol and blood pressure levels.

 The most common organs affected by persistent high blood glucose include the eyes, kidneys, heart, teeth, nerves, etc. What’s more, uncontrolled diabetes raises the risk of death from stroke and cardiovascular disease.

 Here’s how uncontrolled diabetes affects your organs.

 A 2013 study explains that a person with diabetes has a higher risk of heart failure, heart attack, artery blockage (coronary artery disease), and death by 2-4 times than a person without diabetes.

 If the blood sugar level stays high for a longer time, it can cause irritation and damage to the insides of the arteries which transfer oxygen-rich blood to the heart.
 As a consequence, cholesterol and fat deposits will accumulate in the arteries, making them narrower.

 This, in turn, will obstruct the blood flow, causing coronary artery disease.
 That’s why people with diabetes have a higher risk of developing this disease.

 In severe cases, the arteries can become completely blocked, not allowing the oxygen to get to the heart.
 As a result, you’ll experience a heart attack.

 Diabetes-related symptoms like stomach fat, high cholesterol, and high blood pressure levels can also cause heart disease.